jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Treatment of amount paid under subsection (5)
 (6) An amount paid to the Commissioner under subsection (5) is treated as the amount of tax for a PAYE income payment made on the date of the Commissioner’s notice.
 Section 120U of the Tax Administration Act 1994 overrides this subsection.

-### RD 24 Exemption certificates for non-resident contractors
+### RD 24 Exemptions for non-resident contractors
 When this section applies
 (1) This section applies when—
   (a) a non-resident contractor derives an amount from a contract activity or service that is not income, whether because of a double tax agreement or for another reason; or
   (b) the contractor provides a bond or other security for the payment of any income tax payable on an amount derived by them from a contract activity or service; or
   (c) the contractor has in the period of 24 months before the date of the application referred to in subsection (2) paid all income tax payable by them and complied with their obligations under the Inland Revenue Acts, and the Commissioner is satisfied that the contractor will continue to do this.
-Exemption certificate
+Exemptions
-(2) The non-resident contractor may apply to the Commissioner to provide them with an exemption certificate under section 24M of the Tax Administration Act 1994 for a contract payment made to them or another person acting on their behalf in relation to a contract activity or service set out in the certificate for which no amount of tax is to be withheld.
+(2) The non-resident contractor may apply to the Commissioner to provide them with an exemption under section 24H of the Tax Administration Act 1994 for a contract payment made to them or another person acting on their behalf in relation to a contract activity or service set out in the certificate for which no amount of tax is to be withheld.

 **Introductory provisions**